Compare Medicare Supplement Plans

 |Medicare Part B preventive care coinsurance||X||X||X||X||X||X||X||X||X||X|

-* There is also a high-deductible version of Plan F where beneficiaries pay a deductible of $2,180 in 2016 before the Medigap plan begins to cover costs.
+* There is also a high-deductible version of Plan F where beneficiaries pay a deductible of $2,200 in 2017 before the Medigap plan begins to cover Medicare-covered costs.

-** After the out-of-pocket limit (including the Medicare Part B deductible) is reached for Plans K or L, the Medigap plan pays 100% of covered services for the remainder of the calendar year.
+** After the out-of-pocket limit (including the Medicare Part B deductible) is reached for Plans K or L, the Medigap plan pays 100% of Medicare-covered services for the remainder of the calendar year.

 ***Plan N pays 100% of the Medicare Part B coinsurance costs, with the exception of a copayment of up to $20 for some office visits and up to $50 for emergency room visits that don’t result in the beneficiary being admitted as an inpatient.